moustafa186/gameOfThree/README.md

 ## III.
 Both Modes

-- when auto player receives win message
+- when player receives win message
 -> it should show "You LOSE!" message

 # Future work